 Fair processing statement

 NHS England, the Royal College General Practitioners and Fire and Rescue Services (FRS) in England work together to ensure preventative resources are offered to those who may benefit most.
-This is achieved by referrals and the sharing of information (where relevant, proportionate and necessary) to allow fire service personnel to undertake Safe and Well visits.
-If you require more information about how NHS England use and share your infomation, click here.
+This is achieved by referrals and the sharing of information (where relevant, proportionate and necessary) to allow fire service personnel to undertake Home Fire Safety visits.
+If you require more information about how NHS England use and share your information, click here.

 Research has shown that those at high risk from fire death and injury, are those who are most likely to impact on a range of NHS services.
-Safe and Well visits are developed between local health practitioners and FRS's to meet local health risk priorities.
+Home Fire Safety visits are developed between local health practitioners and FRS's to meet local health risk priorities.
 They therefore represent an intervention which can improve people's quality of life, while reducing demand on critical services.

 The majority of fire deaths in the UK occur amongst the elderly population.
 However, older people are most vulnerable to fire and a number of other risks.
-A safe and Well visit from the FRS is proven to make them safer and can reduce risk significantly across a range of factors.
+A Home Fire Safety visit from the FRS is proven to make them safer and can reduce risk significantly across a range of factors.

 In one area of the United Kingdom where this work has been piloted since 2007, there has been a very significant reduction in fire deaths and injuries which has developed into a current trend well below the national average.
 So we know this work can save many lives.

-The FRS and NHS will continue to work togther in the future to ensure the visits undertaken by the FRS are effective in helping to make making people safe and well.
+The FRS and NHS will continue to work together in the future to ensure the visits undertaken by the FRS are effective in helping to make people safe.